symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Lock funds transaction
 **********************

 Announce a lock funds transaction before sending a signed :ref:`aggregate bonded transaction<aggregate-transaction>`.
-This mechanism is required to prevent network spamming and to ensure that transactions are cosigned.
+This mechanism is required to prevent network spamming.

 Once the related aggregate bonded transaction is confirmed, locked funds become available again in the account that signed the initial lock funds transaction.